yasirmaxstyle/fgo24-dom-navbar/README.md

 # HTML CSS NAVBAR

 This project demonstrate the implementation of media queries in order to make responsive navbar.
-> This project restrict the use of flexbox

 ## How to run this project
 ### Requirement